Career paths in the AI era - embrace AI or be replaced by someone who does

 Different industries face different ai era career paths transformations.
 What works in marketing does not apply to finance.

 Marketing careers: The transformation here is rapid.
 Traditional content creation roles face pressure as AI handles initial drafts and routine social media.
-But new roles emerge: Generative AI Content Strategist positions pay between $90,000 and $140,000, focused on overseeing AI-generated content for brand consistency and quality.
+But new roles emerge: Generative AI Content Strategist positions now command significant premiums, focused on overseeing AI-generated content for brand consistency and quality.
+Demand for prompt engineers surged 135.8% in 2025, though the skill is increasingly absorbed into broader roles rather than standalone positions.

 The marketing professionals surviving this transition do two things: they get excellent at prompt engineering and creative direction, and they focus on strategy and brand voice that AI cannot replicate.
 Pure execution roles disappear.
 Strategic creative roles expand.